 Victoria Park was purchased by Ashford Urban District Council from Mr George Elwick Jemmett and Mr William Francis Bond Jemmett for the sum of £2,760.00 in 1898.
-There are a number of roads in the surrounding area named after the brothers, in 1791 The Ashford Bank was opened in North Street by messrs Jemmett, Whitfield and Jemmett, the bank was only open between 12 and 2pm on Market day.
+There are a number of roads in the surrounding area named after the brothers, in 1791 The Ashford Bank was opened in North Street by messrs Jemmett, Whitfield and Jemmett, and was only open between 12noon and 2pm on market day.
 It is believed Whitfeld Road is named after Mr Whitfield.
 The land purchased for Victoria Park comprised of seventeen acres.